bajaj/crawler/readme.md

 3. `Test suite` - test suite exists in the `src/test` folder, it covers the core functionality and the most of the methods in the code base.
 Used `WireMock` for mocking external HTTP resources. `Mockito with Junit` for interface dependency.
 `code coverage`: 69% lines.
-For most part of the code code coverage is > 80% lines.
+For most part of the code coverage is > 80% lines.

 4. `State of the crawler` - Currently the state of crawler is in memory so if the crawler stops in between we loose the all work done by it.
 To implement this in production we should store the state in some persistence memory with replication.
 State includes pages crawled, urls to be crawled and any other data required to restart crawler.